-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Changes Since Last Haz Mit Plan (2012) Future Improvements to Plans 2018 PWD Annual Road Upgrade Plan PW chooses a mile of road per year and rebuild from the gravel up to the asphalt.
-New drainage, ditch work, pavement as the budget allows Roadways High Public Works Dept Policy has remained the same though the roads slated for upgrades change every year.
-Continue to rebuild one mile of road per year.
+Latest Capability Description Location of Level of Responsi Changes Since Future Adoption Assessment: Related to hazard Capability Effective Last Haz Mit Improvements to or Administrati mitigation planning Entire Town , Plan (2012) Plans Version ve and and coordination or Selected , , , Date Technical Areas reduce the potential hazards from wind.
+2018 PWD Annual Road Upgrade Plan PW chooses a mile of road per year and rebuild from the gravel up to the asphalt.
+New drainage, ditch work, pavement as the budget allows Roadways High Public Works Dept roads slated for Continue to rebuild one mile of road per year.
 Cost will affect the culvert maintenance line item of the budget.
-Dec 2016 MVSD Safe Routes to School (Elementary School) Project extended a sidewalk from Main St sidewalk into Elementary school.
+MVSD Safe Routes to School (Elementary School) Project extended a sidewalk from Main St sidewalk into Elementary school.
 This will make it safer for students to walk to school.
 Around Elementary School, King Street B.E.S.T.
 Avenue High MVSD Completed design work and implemented the results.
 Maintain adherence to the plan.
-Review and update regularly TECHNICAL SKILLS, ASSETS, AND RESOURCES l.
-L 2017 PD Neighboring Community Joint Training Some neighboring towns do not have a lot of police support.
+Review and update regularly TECHNICAL SKILLS, ASSETS, AND RESOURCES PD Neighboring Community Joint Training Some neighboring towns do not have a lot of police support.
 Training with Franklin & Webster is beneficial to all towns.
 Training should include working with firearms, personal safety, etc. In- service training is shared with those towns.
 High Police Dept More trainings, firearms, use of force, building searches, taser, etc. Continue training with Fire Department and Penacook Rescue Squad.
 7 full time 2017 PD Annual Officer Training and Certification Officers and Chief undertake training including ICS, firearms, chemical spray, OC, Taser, munitions, handcuffing, baton, school disasters, hostage situations firearms, mental health emergency, Special Operations Unit (SOU), accident reconstruction, and other training as appropriate.
 The PD has mandatory in service training once per month.
 Most training is conducted at the PD, but sometimes instructors are brought in.
 Outside training is done through the State.
-Everyone goes to the Academy one or two times per year for formal training.
-High Firearm, use of force, medical, as well as standard trainings and certifications accident, haz mat spill), certifications, add new topics, and certify in higher ICS levels.
-2017 PD Active Shooter Drills School hostage drill of "Active Shooter" was undertaken in summer 2006.
-Webster also Elementary School High Police Dept The recent drill in 2012 focused on a school setting Undertake an active shooter drill in Bosc Elementary School with Penacook
+Everyone goes to the Academy one or two times per High Police Dept Firearm, use of force, medical, as well as standard trainings and certifications Continue training (motor vehicle accident, haz mat spill), certifications, add new topics, and certify in higher ICS levels.
+2017 PD Active Shooter Drills year for formal training.
+School hostage drill of "Active Shooter" was Elementary School High Police Dept Undertake an active shooter drill in Bosc